Last week, Yvette told us what she really loves about Romania. This week we'll discover the story of Duncan Ridgley.

 3. What made you stay in Romania? / Why Romania?

 It’s a good opportunity to run a business here since a lot of entrepreneurs from Romania are in London.
-Besides that, I love the old traditional cultures and I like sharing that knowledge.
+Besides that, I love the old traditional cultures, and I like sharing that knowledge.
 So, for me to do tourism here is great, I can’t do this kind of tourism in England.
 I could do it somewhere near the Amazon or maybe with some Eskimos in Northern Russia, but it’s a lot easier to do it here, where you can find very old traditions.
 It’s a good opportunity for me to run a cultural tourism business here.

 4. Did you come alone or with someone?